-Santa Cruz is the wealthiest and most populous city in Bolivia, and a fascinating place to spend a few days getting to grips with the fascinating diversity of Bolivia.
+Santa Cruz is the wealthiest and most populous city in Bolivia and a fascinating place to spend a few days getting to grips with the fascinating diversity of Bolivia.
 Compared with the thin air and chilly nights of La Paz and other high altitude Andean cities, the climate of Santa Cruz (at just 400 metres) is warm and tropical.

 Amidst the city centre’s old narrow streets you’ll fight for a place to walk as taxis compete with horses and carts for space.
-Old men take siestas in plazas and sip chicha (corn drink), whilst young teenage hipsters play their music loud.
+Old men take siestas in plazas and sip chicha (an alcoholic corn drink), whilst young teenage hipsters play their music loud.

 The Santa ‘Cruceños’ are a mixture from many different eras of the history of Bolivia – from Russian immigrants to the Japanese community.